besciualex/FacebookPixelConversionApi/README.md

 ## Description

 This class uses only three events from whole Facebook Event List as I only required those three.
 Feel free to expand it as you like.
+* ViewContent - should be called on Landing pages or important pages
+* Lead - should be used on LEAD conversion
+* Contact - should be used on Contact page/scripts

 ## Getting Started